Tailor-made Tour 15 days from £3295 per person

 Explore Udaipur’s City Palace complex and old town in the company of your TransIndus guide.

 Begin your day's sightseeing at Udaipur’s City Palace, seat of the Sisodia Dynasty and a feast of opulent Rajput architecture.
 After visiting its museums, apartments and courtyard gardens, wander down to the Jagdish Temple nearby before heading into the old city to explore the markets.
-Late afternoon is the time to be at the water’s edge, soaking up the sunset colours and unique atmosphere of this romantic city.
+Late afternoon is the time to be at the water’s edge, soaking up the sunset colours and unique atmosphere of this romantic city, perhaps taking afternoon tea on the lake.

 Drive over the Aravalli Mountain range to Rohet Garh near Jodhpur via the Jain temples at Ranakpur.